Skybound Entertainment: Television and film

-After Alpert and Kirkman's success with AMC’s The Walking Dead, the duo announced their second television adaptation for Kirkman's comic, Outcast.
-This was announced in June 2014 and received a series pickup on Cinemax.[2]
+After Alpert and Kirkman's success with AMC’s The Walking Dead, the duo announced plans for their second television adaptation for Kirkman's comic, Outcast in October 2013.
+The series received a pickup order from Cinemax in February 2015.
 Outcast centers on protagonist, Kyle Barnes, played by Patrick Fugit, fighting a demon that has plagued his small Virginia town for decades.
 The series lineup includes Philip Glenister, Brent Spiner, Reg E. Cathey, and Wrenn Schmidt.
-The first season of Outcast premiered on June 3, 2016 and was renewed for a second season.
+The first season premiered on June 3, 2016 and it was renewed for a second season.

 Skybound partnered with Viki to develop Korean pre-apocalyptic drama Five Year.
 The series will be shot in Korea as a K-drama with a local cast and crew, and the parties plan to distribute the first 16-episode season on Korean television.
 The series, based on an original story by Kirkman, centers on a family facing an impending apocalypse within the next five years.
 In 2017, Skybound announced a partnership with 360 Powwow to produce Five Year in various Latin American markets.

 Skybound produced Robert Kirkman’s Secret History of Comics.
 This six-part docuseries explores a wide range of topics from the history and world of comic books and premiered on AMC on November 12, 2017.

-In 2017 it was announced that a film based on Kirkman's second longest running comic Invincible was being developed by Universal Pictures, with Seth Rogen and Evan Goldberg set to write/direct/produce the film with Kirkman serving as an executive producer.
-In 2018 it was announced that an animated series also based on Invincible was being developed for Amazon Prime Video featuring Steven Yeun as Invincible and J.K.
+In 2017, it was announced that a film based on Kirkman's second longest running comic series Invincible was being developed by Universal Pictures, with Seth Rogen and Evan Goldberg set to write/direct/produce the film with Kirkman serving as an executive producer.
+In 2018, it was announced that an adult animated series also based on Invincible was being developed for Amazon Prime Video featuring Steven Yeun as Invincible and J.K.
 Simmons as Omni-Man.
-The series was released on March 26, 2021 to general acclaim and has been renewed by Amazon for a second and third seasons.
-The series is also created and executive produced by Kirkman, who wrote the pilot and the season finale, with Simon Racioppa, David Alpert, Catherine Winder, Seth Rogen and Evan Goldberg serving as co-executive producers.
+The series is executive produced by Kirkman, who, in addition to serving as the creator, wrote the pilot and the season finale, with Simon Racioppa, David Alpert, Catherine Winder, Seth Rogen, and Evan Goldberg serving as co-executive producers.
+The series was released on March 26, 2021 to general acclaim and was renewed by Amazon for a second and third season, with the second season released in two parts; the first part released in November 2023 and the second part in March 2024.
+Following the second season finale the series was renewed for a fourth season on July 26, 2024.
+The third season released in February 2025.
 The company's other film projects include the feature film AIR, starring The Walking Dead’s Norman Reedus and Academy Award-nominated actor Djimon Hounsou.
 That same year, it was announced that Spin Master Entertainment and Atomic Cartoons would make an animated television series based on Super Dinosaur, a comic that Kirkman created alongside Jason Howard in 2011.
 The show launched in 2018.